Klementyna Suchanow: Biography

 Born in Kamienna Góra, Poland, Suchanow lived in Chełmsko Śląskie, and Wałbrzych, and attended school in Wodzisław Śląski.
 She studied Polish and Spanish studies at the University of Wrocław.
 In 2003, she obtained a doctorate in literary studies.
 In the early 2000s, she worked as an editor in the publishing house Znak.

 She has conducted research on the life and work of the Polish writer Witold Gombrowicz.
 In 2005, Suchanow published Argentyńskie przygody Gombrowicza ["The Argentinean Adventures of Gombrowicz"], and in 2017 she wrote the critically acclaimed biography Gombrowicz.
 Ja, geniusz ["Gombrowicz.
 I, the Genius"].

 Suchanow also specializes in the history and literature of Latin America.
 In 2013, she published a historical reportage Królowa Karaibów ["The Queen of the Caribbean"], about the Cuban Revolution.

 She published numerous articles on activities and the networks of a traditionalist Catholic organizations, including a Polish think tank Ordo Iuris, an ultra-conservative advocacy group CitizenGo, a religious right-wing organization World Congress of Families, the European Center for Law and Justice, the Center for Family and Human Rights, and their links to Kremlin.

 Her 2020 book dedicated to those links and their social impact, To jest wojna.
 Kobiety, fundamentaliści i nowe średniowiecze ["This Is War.
 Women, Fundamentalists, and the New Middle Ages"] investigates an international network of traditionalist-conservative organizations in Poland, Europe, USA, and Latin America, and indicates their connections to Kremlin agents including Vladimir Yakunin and Konstantin Malofeev, as well as to the Russian Institute for Strategic Studies, controlled by Putin, which was accused of interference in the 2016 United States elections.
 The title of the book became a slogan of the 2020–2021 women's strike protests in Poland.
 In 2021, Suchanow was sued by Ordo Iuris for its description in her book.

+The book is being adapted into a TV documentary series by a production company CreativeChaos, with Suchanow, Tom Donahue, Ilan Arboleda, and Jan Swietlik as executive producers.
+Suchanow will write the script.